zzzprojects/EntityFramework-Classic/docs/pages/features/audit.md

 ### AuditManager

-The `AuditManager` allow you to configure how the audit trail will be created, saved, and retrieved.
+The `AuditManager` allows you to configure how the audit trail will be created, saved, and retrieved.

 ###### Properties